 Research the architectural history of your home: Understanding the architectural style and features of your home can help you in planning changes that work with these features and will inform your design.

 Look for inspiration: Outstanding contemporary architectural interventions to heritage places should be striking, original and of their time.
-You can see some great examples in the in the ‘House in a Heritage Context’ category of the Houses Awards sponsored by the Heritage Council of Victoria.
+You can see some great examples in the in the ‘House in a Heritage Context’ category of the Houses Awards sponsored by the Heritage Council of Victoria and the Heritage Council of New South Wales.
 The winners of this category respect the heritage significance of the place, and demonstrate excellence in adaptive re-use and/or conservation.

 Consider materials and techniques: Use methods and finishes that are sympathetic to the original building.
 These technical guides provide a wealth of information on repair, maintenance and conservation of older homes.